learn-co-curriculum/react-hooks-redux-intro-to-redux-codealong/README.md

 export default Counter;
 ```

-Ok, so this code places a button on the page with an `onClick` event listener
+This code places a button on the page with an `onClick` event listener pointed
-pointed to `handleOnClick`.
-When `handleOnClick` is invoked, it calls the
+to `handleOnClick`.
+When `handleOnClick` is invoked, it calls the `dispatch`
-`dispatch` function, provided by `useDispatch`, to send an action to our Redux
+function, provided by `useDispatch`, to send an action to our Redux store.
-store.

 Remember from our earlier lessons that our Redux `store` has a special
 `dispatch` method that we must call any time we want to create a new state?
 The